graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-active_learning.md

 ### Results

-Their experiments are benchmarked against training ViT-L (304M params) on JFT (300M labelled images) for image classification or ViT-B (86M params) on the ALIGN dataset (1.8B image-text pairs) for multimodal image-text alignment.
+Their experiments are benchmarked against training ViT-L (304M params) on JFT (300M labeled images) for image classification or ViT-B (86M params) on the ALIGN dataset (1.8B image-text pairs) for multimodal image-text alignment.

-With ViT-Tiny (5.6M params) as their reference model, they manage to obtain a consistent 25% reduction in training FLOPs on to achieve the same downstream task accuracy when pre-trained on JFT ahead of time.
+With ViT-Tiny (5.6M params) as their reference model, they manage to obtain a consistent 25% reduction in training FLOPs to achieve the same downstream task accuracy when pre-trained on JFT ahead of time.

 ![Active learning scaling law]({{page.image_dir | append: "FIG-Scaling-Law.png" | relative_url}})

-For image-text alignment, where large scale datasets are typically much noisier, they manage to obtain 48% speedup (not clear if this is total FLOPs or training iterations) to target zero-shot accuracy on Imagenet-1k when pre-training their reference model on a smaller, cleaner multimodal dataset.
+For image-text alignment, where large-scale datasets are typically much noisier, they manage to obtain 48% speedup (not clear if this is total FLOPs or training iterations) to target zero-shot accuracy on Imagenet-1k when pre-training their reference model on a smaller, cleaner multimodal dataset.

 ![Multimodal results]({{page.image_dir | append: "TAB-Ref-Transfer.png" | relative_url}})